NCUK

-NCUK (also known as NCUK - University Pathways) is an organisation that provides qualifications for international students wanting to enter leading universities.
+NCUK (also known as NCUK - University Pathways) is an international awarding body and examination board that designs, assesses, and regulates pre-university qualifications for international students.
+Its flagship program, the International Foundation Year (IFY), is a regulated Level 3 qualification officially benchmarked by UK ENIC as equivalent to GCE A Levels.
+Operating under a standardized exam-board model, the organization administers academic curriculum standards and language testing to award students matriculation pathways into partner universities globally.
 The organisation's main office is located in Manchester, UK, with key staff members located in Asian regions, including China.

 NCUK describes itself as an organisation offering a variety of qualifications, supporting the academic and university progressions of students worldwide.
 Recognised by universities within the NCUK Global Network and beyond, the successful completion of an NCUK programme grants students access to over 60 NCUK University Partners, providing them with options to progress to universities in the UK, Australia, New Zealand, the USA, and Canada.